adolgert/provda/docs/usecases.rst

    for understanding whether they are useful.
 #.
 Often all datasets older than the more recent are entirely deletable.

+What's our mental model for computations at this user level?
+Tags, datae, computational stage can be several processes.
+Files can be directories of directories.

-Let's look at sample queries
+Let's look at sample queries.